Scifabric/app-soundcloud/README.md

 PyBossa demo application SoundCloud
 ===================================

-This application shows how you can do sound pattern recognition using [SoundCloud API](http://developers.soundcloud.com/).
+This application shows how you can do sound pattern recognition using the [SoundCloud API](http://developers.soundcloud.com/).

 ![alt screenshot](http://i.imgur.com/ZkNSfnE.png)